DSACMS/repo-scaffolder/tier3/checklist.md

 ### Review Project Metadata

-As part of the [Federal Source Code Policy](https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2016/m_16_21.pdf) and the agency’s software inventory tracking initiatives, each repository must contain a code.json file, storing metadata on your project.
+As part of the [SHARE IT Act](https://www.congress.gov/bill/118th-congress/house-bill/9566/text/ih), [Federal Source Code Policy](https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2016/m_16_21.pdf), and the agency’s software inventory tracking initiatives, each repository must contain a [code.json file](https://github.com/DSACMS/gov-codejson/blob/main/docs/metadata.md), storing metadata on your project.

+For more information on code.json, please review the [gov-codejson documentation repository](https://github.com/DSACMS/gov-codejson).

-**Creating code.json on your repository**
+#### Creating code.json on your repository

+**Using form site**

+Users can fill out a web form that creates a code.json file to be uploaded to a project's source code repository: https://dsacms.github.io/codejson-generator.

+**Using automated-codejson-generator**

+[automated-codejson-generator](https://github.com/DSACMS/automated-codejson-generator) is a GitHub Action that automatically generates and maintains code.json files for federal open source repositories.
+It ensures schema consistency and automates various metadata calculations.

+**Using the repo-scaffolder cookiecutter CLI**

 1. In the `.github` directory, run the command: